 - McCormick Place, home to the Health & Fitness Expo, has become the world’s largest convention center to be certified sustainable venue under the APEX-ASTM standard pertaining to the evaluation and selection of venues for environmentally sustainable meetings, events, trade shows and conferences.

-- Free shuttles transported more than a third of all visitors, over 53,000 people, to the Chicago Marathon Health & Fitness Expo in 2014.
+- Free shuttles transported more than a third of all visitors, over 53,000 people, to the Chicago Marathon Health & Fitness Expo.

 - Participant T-shirts, a product of Nike’s Considered Design line, were made from 100% recycled polyester.